Romeo Castelen

-Romeo Erwan Marius Castelen (born 3 May 1983) is a Dutch former footballer who played as a right winger.
+Romeo Erwan Marius Castelen (born 3 May 1983) is a Dutch former professional footballer who played as a winger.

 Club career

 ADO Den Haag

 Born in Paramaribo, Suriname, Castelen started his professional career with ADO Den Haag, playing two full seasons in the second division.
 He made his first-team debut at not yet 18, and contributed with nine goals in 24 games in 2002–03 as the club returned to the Eredivisie, as champions.

-Castelen made his top level debut on 16 August 2003, in a 0–1 away loss against RKC Waalwijk.
+Castelen made his top level debut on 16 August 2003, in a 1–0 away loss against RKC Waalwijk.
 He only missed six matches during the campaign as The Hague side narrowly avoided relegation (15th position).